thomastu/humboldt-microtransit-evaluation/README.md

 # Overview

-This repository houses literature and configuration for running the BEAM model.
+This repository exists to orchestrate and analyze results from the [BEAM model](https://github.com/LBNL-UCB-STI/beam) for the purposes of evaluating microtransit feasibility in Humboldt county.
-Orchestration, results, and analysis are organized here.